Last Updated on

 Tradition has it that Culross began life as a Christian community, founded by the obscure Saint Serf.
 The legendary St Kentigern (aka St Mungo, founder of Glasgow) is reputed to have been born here.
 ‘Tis said that Mungo’s mum was a princess, Teneu, (variations include Denw, Theneva, Thanea and Enoch, a derivative of St Teneu), daughter of King Lleuddun, (or Lot, or Loth, of Lothian).
 The pregnant Teneu was cast adrift in a coracle, having been seduced, or raped, by Owain mab Urien, King of Rheged.
 You can see how sure we are of this tale, can’t you?
 Anyway, the unfortunate girl came ashore at Culross, where she was befriended by the good St Serf and where Kentigern-Mungo arrived shortly afterwards.
 The ruins of a chapel can be found on the supposed site of his birth.
 More reliably, a Cistercian abbey was founded at Culross in the 13th century and the monks began mining coal.
 There was an iron industry too, and salt panning.
 Culross became a busy port.
 In 1575, Sir George Bruce, a descendant of Robert the Bruce, was granted the lease of the abbey’s collieries.
 Bruce was a trader, entrepreneur and something of an engineer.
 He built what is believed to be the first coal mine to extend under the sea, invented the means by which it could be kept drained and kept the salt panning profitable too.
 He was also the builder of Culross Palace, which is actually a first-rate period house rather than a palace.
 James VI visited and granted the burgh of Culross royal status – so as ‘the Royal Burgh of Culross’, it prospered.
 However, in 1625 a great storm destroyed the submarine coal mine.
 For a while, Culross maintained a thriving boot and shoe industry.
 But the industries declined and so did the town.
 The National Trust for Scotland acquired the palace in the 1930s and set about preserving and restoring it, as well as many of the town’s other buildings.
 It has done a fine job; the result is what we see today.

 Culross Abbey was founded by Malcolm, earl of Fife in the early 13th century as a daughter house of the monastery at Kinloss.
 The abbey church was built soon after, with work continuing into the 1300s.
 The abbey had a reputation for producing fine books and manuscripts, but monastic life came to an end with the Reformation of 1560.
 The choir and presbytery of the abbey church were taken over as the parish church, but most of the abbey buildings fell into ruin and little is left now.
 It is fascinating, but not easy, to imagine the original layout.
 However, as a treat, you are offered the option to climb up a ladder to inspect a portion of the vaulted remains of the refectory.
 The church itself is cruciform and contains several items of particular interest.
 Probably the most impressive is the Bruce Vault, built in 1642, which houses the astonishing marble memorial to Sir George Bruce and his wife, Margaret together with their worryingly life-like effigies.
 The memorial includes eight kneeling statues, representing the couple’s children.
 They are miniature, but depicted as fully-grown adults, which is faintly unsettling.
 There are also the effigies of a knight in armour and a lady, John Stewart of Innermeath, Lord of Lorn, and his wife, dating from 1445 but badly defaced during the Reformation.
 Outside, the churchyard is one of the most undulating, or possibly disturbed, I have seen in a long time; I half-expected to see glimpses of coffin, or worse, sticking out of the grass.
+There are rumours of hauntings at the anyway.
+And a legend of a tunnel beneath the abbey, where a man in a golden chair sits waiting to give valuable treasures to anyone who succeeds in finding him.

 Not far from the abbey, on a wall, is the unusual Lockit Well.
 I understand there’s a cistern behind the wall, fed by a stream further up the hill.
 You sticks your bucket under the pipe, pulls your lever and fills your bucket.
 When you’ve finished, the flow is ‘lockit’ by the leaver being in the closed position.
 The well was allegedly frequented by Serf & Co all those years ago, but I seriously doubt it was mechanised at the time.